Up In Flames: What to Do When You Have a Fire

 Your policy requires that you report your losses just as fast as you reasonably can, by either sending your insurance agent an email or by calling him or her.
 You will then need to itemize your losses and list their value as part of your proof of loss claim.
 If there is any delay in notifying your carrier, that could result in it taking an extremely long time for the insurance company to send an adjuster out to your property.

-Rebuilding After a House Fire
+Rebuilding After a New Orleans House Fire

 If the fire destroyed your home, you will obviously want to rebuild as quickly as possible.
 But you need to take some time and do some research before choosing a builder.
 You’ll be busy enough trying to pick up the pieces and get your life back together — the last thing you want to do is choose a company that does a poor job of communicating with you or overseeing the project.

-Please get in touch with Irpino, Avin & Hawkins if you’ve suffered a house fire and you’re having any issues with an insurance carrier or anyone else.
+Please get in touch with Irpino, Avin & Hawkins if you’ve suffered a house fire in New Orleans and you’re having any issues with an insurance carrier or anyone else.
 If you have questions such as how to talk to an insurance company after a house fire or your fire safety insurance carrier is being difficult, we may be able to help.
 Please contact us online or call 800-7500-LAW to learn more.